-Prior to joining Metrics for Management, Rebecca worked served as a Project Manager at Equal Access International, where she supported the use of media to empower communities in West and Central Africa to affect sustainable change in peace-building, women’s rights, and youth livelihoods.
+Prior to joining Metrics for Management, Rebecca worked as a Project Manager at Equal Access International, where she supported the use of media to empower communities in West and Central Africa to affect sustainable change in peace-building, women’s rights, and youth livelihoods.
 Fluent in French, a student of Spanish and Arabic, and an avid traveler, Rebecca thrives on cultural exchange.
-She volunteers as a cultural mentor for both IIE’s Techwomen program, and At Home Humanitarian’s local immigration support.
+She volunteers locally as a cultural mentor for both IIE’s Techwomen program, and At Home Humanitarian’s resettlement initiatives.
 She is a graduate of St. Mary’s College of Maryland, and earned her Master’s at NYU’s Paris campus.

 Lecturer, School of Public Health, University of Sydney, Australia

 Research Fellow, National Primary Health Care Development Agency, Nigeria

 Seye Abimbola is a medically qualified public health specialist with expertise in health policy and systems research.
 He has worked as both a health care provider and researcher primarily in low- and middle-income countries.
 He is a Research Fellow at the National Primary Health Care Development Agency in Abuja, Nigeria where he works on health and community systems strengthening, as well as a Lecturer in International Public Health at the University of Sydney.
 His research interests are in developing and testing conceptual tools and analytical approaches to understand and strengthen health system governance in low- and middle-income countries, with special interest in primary health care.
 Seye is also the Editor-in-Chief of BMJ Global Health.